loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

     I think data should just be data—100% pure state.
 No additives, please.

 Library-Based
   ~ Stateless libraries are the workhorses of LSD.
 They are cleanly separated from business data.
+They may
+    contain constants and data collections, but they are in most cases not supposed to change during run time.
+They mostly contain nothing but methods.
+A library is often built to handle one specific data type or to perform tasks in one specialized field of concern.

 Semantics-Inspired
   ~ As Wittgenstein put it,